Should I Apply ED2?

 decision written on a notebook

-So, you have been deferred, wait-listed, or rejected in the Early Decision 1 (ED1) round.
+Have you been deferred or rejected in the Early Decision 1 (ED1) round?
 Yes, it is disappointing but pick yourself up, dust yourself off, and reassess your situation.
 You are still in a great position to end up attending a college where you will have a fantastic experience.
 One of your first questions should be whether to apply to another college in the Early Decision 2 (ED2) round.
 Let’s review the pros and cons of ED2 and highlight the conditions under which you should–and shouldn’t–apply ED2.

 What is Early Decision 2 (ED2)?

-ED2 application deadlines are usually January 1st or January 15th.
-You make the same promise to attend this university as you did in the ED1 round.
+Early Decision 2 application deadlines are usually January 1st or January 15th.
+You make the same promise to attend this university as you did in the ED1 round if you are accepted.
 When you apply ED2, you will receive a response from the college around mid-February.
 And if you are accepted in ED2, you must withdraw all other applications to other schools.
 Many selective colleges have adopted the ED2 round because it helps them manage enrollment better by increasing their yield rate.

 The yield rate is the percentage of students who receive an offer of admission who actually enroll in that college.
 Colleges want high yield rates.
 The elite universities generally yield above 50% of accepted students, with Harvard, MIT, Princeton and Yale’s yield rate typically above 70%.
-Selective liberal arts colleges may have yield rates in the 20-25% range.
-By raising the percentage of students accepted in ED1 and ED2 together, a college’s yield rate is bound to go higher as the promise students make under binding ED programs means that the yield rate is 100% for these ED1 and ED2 students.
+However, selective liberal arts colleges may have yield rates only in the 20-25% range.
+By accepting more students in the early decision rounds, a college’s yield rate will increase as the promise students make under binding ED programs means that the yield rate is 100% for these ED1 and ED2 students.

 Should I apply Early Decision 2?